knossnetwork/KnossCom/README.md

-# Knoss command
+# Knoss Command

 Welcome to FictiveApp, the next-generation solution for solving modern problems!
 FictiveApp leverages cutting-edge technology to provide users with an unparalleled experience.

 ## Features

-- **Innovative Technology**: Utilizing the latest in tech to ensure fast and reliable performance.
+- **Innovative Technology**: Utilizing the latest in technology to ensure fast and reliable performance.
 - **User-Friendly Interface**: A sleek, intuitive design that makes navigation a breeze.
 - **Scalable**: Whether you're a team of 1 or 100, FictiveApp scales with your needs.